 For more information about our bachelor's degree program, please contact Rebecca Diemer at email@example.com

 New Mexicans receive preferential consideration.
 Age, gender, disability, race, religion and/or national origin are not factors in admission considerations.

 About transcripts: An overall grade point average of 2.4 or above on a 4.0 scale is required.
 Applicants without at least a 2.4 GPA will not be considered.
 A 2.4 GPA does not guarantee acceptance into the program, however.

-About verification of employment: Verification must by typewritten on official letterhead of the office/organization in which you have worked.
-The letter should clearly state the responsibilities you fulfilled, as well as the period during which you were employed.
-Statements regarding your employer's opinion of your suitability as a dental hygiene candidate are also appropriate.
-The letter must be signed and dated by the dentist/hiring official and contain a phone number for verification purposes.
+About verification of shadowing or observation: Verification must be typewritten on official letterhead of the office/organization in which you have shadowed/observed.
+The letter should clearly state the hours and the name of the registered dental hygienist you shadowed or observed.
+Statements regarding the hygienists opinion of your suitability as a dental hygiene candidate are also appropriate.
+The letter must be signed and dated by the dental hygienist and contain a phone number for verification purposes.